AsdWaring/Etch_Sketch/README.md

 Thank you random discord Odin Student for posting your code.
 I was so close to the solution, I just had been googling chaning the style rather than googling changing the attribute.

 Sometimes its as easy as not understanding the language you should use to pose the question.

+Looking at my previous notes I think I can use this logic to change the color variable for the pixels.

+I already have --grid-color as a css variable in my :root

+--CSSVARIABLE = Value1

+container.style.setPorperty("--CSSVARIABLE", NEWVALUE)

+--CSSVARIABLE has now changed from Value1 to NEWVALUE.